 Ease to Grow: Moderate to Challenging

 The genus is monotypic with only one species.
 Similar to the classification of the Venus Flytrap (1 genus, 1 species).
-Aldrovanda can be considered a living fossil, since it's lineage dates back to the Tertiary, tens of millions of years ago.
-Aldrovanda vesiculosa var. rubescens is a red form that occurs from Australia.
+Aldrovanda can be considered a living fossil, since its lineage dates back to the Tertiary, tens of millions of years ago.
+Aldrovanda vesiculosa var. rubescens is a red form that occurs from Australia, and single locations in Botswana and Hungary.
 Cultures may contain small amounts of other aquatic plants.

 Height: 1", Length: 2-10+"

 Light: Bright to partial bright indoors, full sun to dappled shade outdoors.

 Use: Grows well in the bog pool, greenhouse and indoors.
 Helps control mosquito larva.